eduardodiasm/be-the-hero/README.md

 <h1 align="center">Welcome to Be The Hero 👋</h1>

+## What is it?
-> Platform to people discover and help NOG's (Non-governmental organizations).
+> This is a platform to people discover and help NOG's (Non-governmental organizations).

 ## :computer: Technologies:
 * NodeJS